Key Dates

 Scholarship Support

-The GGS is able to offer EVERY student substantial scholarship support for the duration of their program.
+The Glenn Gould School (GGS) is able to offer EVERY student substantial scholarship support for the duration of their program.

-More specifically, HALF of GGS students receive full tuition scholarships, and the other half, both Domestic and International, typically receive tuition scholarships between 65-85%.
+More specifically, 70% of GGS students receive full tuition scholarships, and the remainder, both Domestic and International, typically receive tuition scholarships between 65-85%.

 Compulsory fees for registration consists of academic, and ancillary fees.
 Academic fees vary depending on program of study.
 All students are charged a program fee for the number of years of study.
 Students in the Bachelor of Music, Performance (Honours) program are charged a program fee for four (4) years.
 Students in the Artist Diploma Program are charged a program fee for two (2) years.